 Also, talk to professionals who have jobs you'd like to have, and ask what courses they recommend.
 Browse job ads too - what jobs sound interesting, and what do employers expect when they advertise these jobs?
 Check our career portal.

-Whatever you're advised, start with the four required 500-level courses (551, 553, 555, 557).
-Don't forgo an elective if it could be your only chance to take it, but please finish the cores in your first 18 hours (6 courses).
-They are the foundation for the rest of the program, and serve as prerequisites for many advanced courses.
+The core courses are the foundation of the program, and serve as prerequisites for many advanced courses.
 Check the course catalog for more advanced classes you really want to take - and take the core courses needed for those first.
 You may also select a Course of Study for your degree, which can help guide your course selection.

-You can also view past syllabi at the Catholic Universit Syllabus Repository, or view past course evaluations for the class or professor you're interested in.
+You can also view past syllabi at the Catholic University Syllabus Repository, or view past course evaluations for the class or professor you're interested in.

 Should I take courses on or off campus?